wrasdf/ops-kube-crossplane-aws/Ref/notes.md

-### Issues
-- engineVersion: 14.6
-- ClusterParameterGroup:
-  family: aurora-postgresql14
-- ParameterGroup:
-  family: aurora-postgresql14

-#### With Refs
+#### Cluster With Refs

+- Subnets
-dbSubnetGroupName
+  - dbSubnetGroupName
-dbSubnetGroupNameRef
+  - dbSubnetGroupNameRef
-dbSubnetGroupNameSelector
+  - dbSubnetGroupNameSelector

+- MasterPassword
-masterPasswordSecretRef
+  - masterPasswordSecretRef

+- KmsKey
-kmsKeyId
+  - kmsKeyId
-kmsKeyIdRef
+  - kmsKeyIdRef
-kmsKeyIdSelector
+  - kmsKeyIdSelector

+### Composition Details

+- patches
+  - type: `FromCompositeFieldPath` -> `FromCompositeFieldPath` is the default when 'type' is omitted.
+  - policy: `Required`
+    - By default a patch from a field path that does not exist is simply skipped until it does.
+    - Use the 'Required' policy to instead block and return an error when the field path does not exist.

 ### Commands
 - aws rds describe-db-engine-versions --engine aurora-postgresql --query '*[].[EngineVersion]' --output text > aurora-postgresql-engine.md